Artificial Habitat I

 DGC Permasculpture Garden (in progress)

-This permaculture/ sculpture garden is a collaboration with Ellsworth based architecture firm Design Group Collaborative.
-The garden sits on the site of a former suburban style grass lawn outside the main office of Design Group Collaborative.
-It has been in progress since 2016.
+This permaculture/sculpture garden is a collaboration with Ellsworth based architecture firm Design Group Collaborative.
+The garden sits on the site of a former grass lawn outside the Design Group Collaborative office building.
+It has been an ongoing project since 2016.
+The first two years were spent improving the soil, and making site observations.

 A permaculture garden is a garden designed around simulating or directly utilizing the patterns and resilient features observed in natural ecosystems.
 I coined the term “permasculpture” to describe a permaculture garden in which sculptures serve functional roles such as trellises and planters.
 They can enhance the visual interest of a garden by complimenting or contrasting with the natural forms of plants and animals.
-And most intriguing to me, they can provide habitat in the midst of a densely populated area.
+And most intriguing to me, they can help the garden to provide habitat in densely populated areas.

 Interconnections Public Mural